andylamp/BPlusTree/README.md

 without having to pay costly reads if we wanted to have a clustered tree (although we again use more space, usually).

+## Payload sizes

+Due to inherent limitations of how B+ Tree is designed to work the payload contained within each entry must be of a specific size.
+This can be configured at initialization but cannot be changed after creation.

+This means that if the payload is _less_ than the entry size it will be padded with whitespaces to fill in the bucket whereas if it is _more_ it will be truncuated to the size of the bucket.

 # License

 This work, at its current version, is licensed under the Apache 2.0 license.